 A spouse's (either from a same or opposite sex marriage) or civil partner’s long-term pension will also become payable.
 The spouse’s or civil partner’s pension is payable at the rate of one-half of your deferred pension.

 Long-term children's pensions will be payable for so long as eligible children remain eligible following your death, as detailed in the Protection for your family section.
-The pension is calculated instead against the pension you would have received had your deferred benefits been put into payment on the date of your death.
+The pension is calculated against the pension you would have received had your deferred benefits been put into payment on the date of your death.
 If your pension would have been calculated on a total membership of less than the shorter of ten years or the amount you could have accrued had you continued in office to age 65, that amount is used to increase your pension for the purpose of calculating the children’s pension only.

 Can I transfer my L G P S pension?

-If you are interested in transferring the value of your L G P S pension rights to another occupational pension scheme (outside of the L G P S in England and Wales), to a personal pension plan or to a stakeholder pension scheme you can ask for a transfer value quotation to be provided.
+If you are interested in transferring the value of your L G P S pension rights to another occupational pension scheme, a personal pension plan or a stakeholder pension scheme you can ask for a transfer value quotation to be provided.
 This is known as the ‘cash equivalent’ transfer value.
+You cannot combine your benefits if you re-join the LGPS in a different administering authority.

-Under provisions introduced by the Pensions Act 1995, a quotation must be guaranteed for a period of three months from the date on which it was calculated (the ‘Guarantee Date’). a written option to proceed with the guaranteed transfer value must be received within the three-month guarantee period.
+Under provisions introduced by the Pensions Act 1995, a quotation must be guaranteed for a period of three months from the date on which it was calculated (the ‘Guarantee Date’).
+If you wish to transfer, you must return a written election to proceed with the guaranteed transfer value within the three-month guarantee period.
 If you opt to proceed, the normal time limit for the Scheme to pay the guaranteed transfer value will be six months from the ‘Guarantee Date’.
-If the Scheme does not make payment within this period it will need to recalculate the value as at the actual date of payment and pay the recalculated value or, if it is greater, the original value plus interest.
+If your administering authority does not make payment within this period it will need to recalculate the value as at the actual date of payment and pay the recalculated value or, if it is greater, the original value plus interest.

 Transfer values are calculated in accordance with the terms and conditions of the Local Government Pension Scheme Regulations 1997 (as amended) which comply with requirements of the Pensions Schemes Act 1993.

-If you are considering whether to transfer benefits, make sure you have full information about the two pension arrangements, ie details of what your benefits are worth in the L G P S and details of what your benefits would be worth in the new pension scheme, if transferred.
+If you are considering whether to transfer, make sure you have full information about the two pension arrangements, ie details of what your benefits are worth in the L G P S and details of what your benefits would be worth in the new pension scheme, if transferred.
 When you compare your options, don’t forget that your L G P S benefits are guaranteed cost of living increases.

 Transferring your pension rights is not always an easy decision to make and you may wish to seek the help of an independent financial adviser before you make a decision to transfer your deferred benefits to a personal pension plan, stakeholder pension scheme or to an employer’s money purchase scheme, as you will be bearing all of the investment risk which could significantly affect your future pension benefits.